 The Company may become or is subject to investigations, claims, or lawsuits ensuing out of the conduct of its business, including those related to tax and title issues, environmental safety and health, commercial transactions etc. The Company is currently not aware of any such items, which it believes could have a material adverse affect on its financial position other than the lawsuit filed by Northern Arapaho Tribes of the Wind River Indian Reservation ("Tribes").
 In conjunction with the Tribes lawsuit the Bureau of Land Management has an enforcement action against Pioneer Oil and Gas ("Company") to plug and abandon 10 wells and remediate the oil and gas lease that was effective back in 1999 and terminated between Pioneer Oil and Gas and the Tribes on November 2001.
 The enforcement action has been affirmed by the State Director of the BLM for the State of Wyoming and was being held in abeyance waiting the outcome of the Tribes lawsuit against Pioneer.
 Pioneer filed a Motion to Dismiss the Tribes lawsuit in Tribal Court and a hearing was held in November 2019.
-The Tribal Judge stated he would make a ruling by December 9, 2019, but as of yet no ruling has been made.
-Due to the delay on the Tribal Court's Motion to Dismiss the BLM has moved forward on its action.
+The Tribal Judge stated he would make a ruling by December 9, 2019, but did not make a ruling until calendar year 2024.
+The Tribal Judge ruled that the statute of limitations applied but that it did not apply to the indemnification provision in the oil and gas lease therefore, making Pioneer Oil and Gas liable for the costs of plugging the wells and any tort claims.

-Pioneer has now appealed the BLM decision to the IBLA (the Interior Board of Land Appeals) and has filed its briefs along with Tribe and BLM filing their briefs.
+Pioneer appealed the BLM decision to the IBLA (the Interior Board of Land Appeals) and IBLA upheld the BLM decision in favor of the Tribes.
 The Tribal action and the BLM enforcement action are primarily requiring the same obligation namely that the Company plug and abandon the 10 wells and remediate the lease.
 The Company contends since it did not drill any wells on the lease nor operate the lease to produce oil and gas during the time it was lessee it should not be liable for past operations that occurred on the lease prior to the time it was the lessee.
 The Company is also arguing that the statute of limitations bars recovery along with laches (unreasonable delay) and other defenses in contesting the actions.
 Pioneer Oil and Gas will continue to vigorously fight the Tribes lawsuit with the BLM enforcement action.
 During the period, the Company held the lease it did not operate the wells on the lease nor did it perform any operations other than some minor cleanup operations that were required for taking the lease.